 Staphylococcus aureus is a notable human pathogen for a variety of infections; suppurative (pus-forming) infections, systemic illness and toxinoses.
 S. aureus has an extraordinary repertoire of virulence factors that allows to survive extreme conditions in human and promote tissue colonization, tissue damage, and ensues life-threatening systemic infections.

-Capsule: Most strains of S. aureus have capsule (slime layer- polysaccharide).
+Most strains of S. aureus have capsules (slime layer- polysaccharide).
 S. aureus capsular antigens are surface-associated, limited in antigenic specificity, and highly conserved among clinical isolates.
 Capsule inhibits phagocytosis, promotes adherence of the organism to host cells and in prosthetic devices.
-Find more about the bacterial capsule.

 MSCRAMM (acronym for “microbial surface components recognizing adhesive matrix molecules”)

-Teichoic acid (WTA) are major constituents of Staphylococcus aureus.
-There are two types of Teichoic acid (TAs):
+Teichoic acids are major constituents of Staphylococcus aureus.
+There are two types of teichoic acid (TAs):

 - Lipo-Teichoic Acid (LTA): anchored in the cytoplasmic membrane,